predatorx7/snake_code/CONTRIBUTING.md

    - The "screens" folder holds many different folders or primary screen files, each of which corresponds to a different screen of the app.
 Each screen folder holds primary screen files.
 1. Components
    - “components” folder which holds each component in its own separate file.
-	- Any piece of a screen more complicated then a few widgets should be its own component.
+   - piece of a screen more complicated then a few widgets should be its own component.
    - Any widget used in more than one screen should be in component.

 ## How Can I Contribute?